-- Whether the client is aware of the terms of the engagement and, in particular, the basis on which fees are determined and which Professional Services are covered. - Whether the level of the fee is set by an independent third party such as a regulatory body.
+- Whether the client is aware of the terms of the engagement and, in particular, the basis on which fees are determined charged and which Professional Services are covered the quoted fee covers. - Whether the level of the fee is set by an independent third party such as a regulatory body.